red-astronaut/iems5718_web/README.md

 # IEMS5718_webproj_yuhang
+# Name：YuhangHong Student ID：1155222656
-It just a web programe project
+It a web programe project

 1.31
 Upload the phase 1's code, index.html to login in the shopping mall homepage.